wetransform/hc-documentation/docs/users-roles-orgs/manage-orgs/2015-03-01-users-edit-organisation.md

 Alternatively, you can click on the name of the organisation in your user profile.

 On the organisation profile page, there are several configuration options available, which can be accessed through the tab view located below the description.
+Note that depending on your role and the configuration of your organisation, not all tabs or features may be available.

 -	**Profile picture:** Click on the profile picture to upload your organisation's logo or custom avatar.
 Accepted file formats include JPEG and PNG.
 -	**Name of the legal entity:** This optional field enables users to provide the name of the legal entity.